 - 2.2.5 Following the completion of the RBCS and BRAVA process, UUW has identified 372 TPUs where drainage, flooding, pollution and treatment risks have been identified.
-A limited number (26) of these TPUs are characterised as being either 'complex' or 'strategic'. - Complex drainage areas reflect the outcome of the problem characterisation which has identified multiple issues and the need for adaptive planning to mitigate risks; and - Strategic drainage areas are those where significant future population growth and development has been planned which will result in significant and complex additional investment needs. - 2.2.6 Note, four TPUs have not yet been assessed and will therefore be included between draft and final DWMP.
-This iteration of the DWMP (and hence the HRA) therefore considers 22 TPUs. - 2.2.7 Options have been developed to address the identified risks at the TPU level and to deliver one or more of the planning objectives.
+A limited number (26) of these TPUs are characterised as being either 'complex' or 'strategic'. - Complex drainage areas reflect the outcome of the problem characterisation which has identified multiple issues and the need for adaptive planning to mitigate risks; and - Strategic drainage areas are those where significant future population growth and development has been planned which will result in significant and complex additional investment needs. - 2.2.6 Options have been developed to address the identified risks at the TPU level and to deliver one or more of the planning objectives.
 A total of 34 generic option types are proposed in the draft DWMP to address the risks identified for drainage and wastewater management.
-These are categorised according to one of the following six key management areas: - Combined and Foul Sewer Systems (9 options);
+These are categorised according to one of the following six key management areas: - Combined and Foul Sewer Systems (9 options); - Customer Side Management (7 options); - Indirect Measures (3 options); - Sludge (4 options); - Surface Water Management (3 options);